gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 			REPLICAS=3);
 ```

+The table is backed by the a topic called `customer`.
+This topic is automatically created using the settings you provide.
+If it should be a compacted log topic (which could make sense), you have to create it manually first, before creating the table.

+Now let's add some data to the KSQL table:

 ```sql
 INSERT INTO customer_t (email_address, first_name, last_name, category) VALUES ('peter.muster@acme.com', 'Peter', 'Muster', 'A');
 INSERT INTO customer_t (email_address, first_name, last_name, category) VALUES ('barbara.sample@acme.com', 'Barbara', 'Sample', 'B');
 ```

+And join the table to the tranaction stream.
+We create another push query, which will continously run.

 ```sql
 SELECT * FROM transaction_s AS tra